 A. No. The Air Carrier Access Act is the Federal law that protects the rights of people with disabilities in air travel.
 For information or to file a complaint, contact the U.S. Department of Transportation, Aviation Consumer Protection Division, at 202-366-2220.

-For more information about the ADA, please visit our website or call our toll-free number.
+For more information about the ADA, please visit ADA.gov or call our toll-free number.

 For people with disabilities, this publication is available in alternate formats.